PWPInnovator898/BlueBuzzah-Gloves/IMPORTANT UPDATES AND NOTES.md

   ![sold rec 2](https://github.com/user-attachments/assets/ac5a2b52-e328-4438-ae99-2fb801e1cbae)

 # 6) WE ARE TESTING BLUE BUZZAH SHOES, 7-27-25:
+- The sandals buzz well, and I like the massage feeling on my feet – I crank the amplitude to 100% and the buzzes feel great – but I only use them occasionally when I know I will be sitting at a computer for a while because they are awkward to wear if I am moving around much.
+I'm just in the second prototype now, but when I designed them, I didn't realize how much sandals need to flex when you walk!
+So, when I'm wearing the buzzer sandals, I have to walk awkwardly like I'm walking on rice paper - otherwise I fear the rather flimsy mounting technique I used will allow the tactors to pop out of their friction fit holes.
+I have considered making more robust 3D print stiff buzz sandals - or maybe limited flex….
+Perhaps someone else could take up this challenge?
+The biggest problem is, when you are standing, the flesh on the bottom of your feet becomes compressed, and less susceptible/sensitive to buzzing.
+So, even if you solve the flimsy walking problem, you are probably still not going to want to walk much during therapy.
 ![bb shoes2](https://github.com/user-attachments/assets/06aa9b5b-3bff-41fe-bd4b-18d34a031c4c)

 # 7) PICTURES OF DIY GLOVES SENT IN FROM BLUE BUZZAH USERS